PetitMote/PetitMote/README.md

 - 📫 How to reach me : For now, go on Zeste de Savoir and send a private message to Moté :)
 - 📐 I’m working on BTPecoliste, a project to list and research enterprises producing eco-friendly construction materials

-I lie on my contributions because I commit really often on my personal project.
+I lie a little on my contributions because I commit really often on my personal project 🙂